9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 One way to determine which factor to select is to consider the coverage you require in your later years and work backwards from there.

-For example, perhaps you would like to have a coverage of $100,000 mainly for TPD and/or ECI/CI in your later years.
+For example, perhaps you would like to have a coverage of $100K mainly for TPD and/or CI in your later years.
+And if you calculate, your current liabilities at this point in time amount to $300K.
+Then, you should get a basic plan with a sum assured of $100K and a 3X multiplier.

 Multiplier Expiry Age

+Another thing to consider would be when your multiplier will expire.
 Expiry ages usually range from 65 to 80 years old.
-Depending on your selected insurer, you might be able to select from a few options while others only offer you one choice.
+Depending on your selected insurer, you might be able to select from a few options, while others only offer you one choice.

+If you’re unsure, it’s better to opt for a later expiry age.
 You don’t want to face a situation where you’re not financially covered when you and your loved ones need it the most.
 It’s always best to be safe than sorry.

-#5 Riders Available
+Riders Available

-Riders are additional benefits you can add to your whole life plan to provide you with added assurance.
+Riders are additional benefits that you can add to your whole life plan to provide you with added assurance.

 Common riders available include CI, ECI, TPD (if your basic plan doesn’t cover it), premium waiver, and payor benefit riders.

 In addition to the standard riders mentioned above, certain insurers might offer other riders, which you can take a look at to determine whether they are relevant to your needs.
+Some examples are accidental death and hospitalisation riders.

-#6 Accessing your Whole Life Plan’s Cash Value
+Accessing your Whole Life Plan’s Cash Value

 While not recommended, if you find yourself requiring some cash, some plans give you the option to access your policy’s cash value in the form of a policy loan or a partial withdrawal (aka partial surrender).

-It should be noted that if you take a policy loan, you’ll be charged interest that must be paid back.
+It should be noted that if you take a policy loan, you’ll be charged interest that would need to be paid back.
+If your interest exceeds your policy’s cash value, your policy will terminate.

 Alternatively, if you do not require your coverage anymore and would like to cash out on your cash value, you can usually surrender your policy after the end of your 3rd policy year.